Erie SeaWolves at Bowie Baysox - Game Notes

 - Erie started the season 4-2 for just the second time since 2011 (other season was 2017)

-- The SeaWolves staff has punched out 65 batters, 10th-most in the league... they are tied for the second most allowed home runs (10), but eight of them have been solo
+- The SeaWolves staff has punched out 84 batters, 10th-most in the league... they are tied for the third most allowed home runs (10), eight of them have been solo

 - The SeaWolves went 8-13 against the Baysox last season, including a 3-7 mark at Prince George's Stadium.

-- Derek Hill is fourth among Eastern League AVG leaders (.407, 11-27) and tied for fourth in both RBI (8) & runs scored (7)...
+- Derek Hill is tied for third among Eastern League runs leaders (8), fourth in RBI (11) and tied for sixth in AVG (.387)...
 Hill has two 3-hit performances in six games, already more than he compiled in 106 games in 2018

 - Derek Hill posted his first career 5-RBI game vs. TRE on 4/7